Defeated-broccoli/Defeated-broccoli/README.md

 <h1>Hi! ✌</h1>

-<p></p>If you're interested in connecting with me or learning more about my work, please feel free to reach out.
-Thank
+<p>If you're interested in connecting with me or learning more about my work, please feel free to reach out.</p>
-you
-for taking the time to read my profile.</p>

 <h2>My stuff:</h2>